 Cost-sharing payments for drugs that are not on-formulary but are approved as exceptions accumulate toward the Plan’s in-network out-of-pocket maximum.

-For plans except HDHPs linked to HSA plans, in coverage other than self-only coverage, an individual’s payment toward a deductible, if required, is limited to the individual annual deductible amount.
+For plans except HDHPs, in coverage other than self-only coverage, an individual’s payment toward a deductible, if required, is limited to the individual annual deductible amount.
 In coverage other than self-only coverage, an individual’s out of pocket contribution is limited to the individual’s annual out of pocket maximum.
-After a family satisfies the family out-of-pocket maximum, the carrier pays all costs for covered services for all family members.
+After a family satisfies the family out-of-pocket maximum, the issuer pays all costs for covered services for all family members.

-For HDHPs linked to HSAs, in other than self-only coverage, an individual’s payment toward a deductible, if required, must be the higher of the specified deductible amount for individual coverage or $2600 for Plan Year 2016.
+For HDHPs, in other than self-only coverage, an individual’s payment toward a deductible, if required, must be the higher of the specified deductible amount for individual coverage or $2600 for Plan Year 2016.
 In coverage other than self-only coverage, an individual’s out of pocket contribution is limited to the individual’s annual out of pocket maximum.

 Co-payments may never exceed the plan’s actual cost of the service.
 For example, if laboratory tests cost less than the $45 copayment, the lesser amount is the applicable cost-sharing amount.